Most apartment rental listings stipulate that a credit check will be required, but you may be wondering what credit score you need to secure a rental.

 If you apply for an apartment but have no credit history or a low credit score, the landlord may require a guarantor or co-signer.
 You may also get approved by offering to sign a longer lease or finding a roommate with good credit.

-Once you have secured a rental, it could be a good idea to look into ways that you can build your credit score with your rent payments, so that you’ll have a stronger credit score the next time you are looking to move home.
+Once you have secured a rental, it could be a good idea to look into ways that you can build your credit score with your future rent payments, so that you’ll have a stronger credit score the next time you are looking to move home.

 When landlords check references, they usually contact previous landlords to ask about your rental history.
 They may also contact your employer to verify your income.